-While war always brings sadness, it also has a history of producing medical innovations that not only save lives on the battlefield, but also at home.
-Over the last decade of the War on Terror (Operations Enduring and Iraqi Freedom), several important medical and surgical innovations created for these conflicts have now found their way into everyday civilian trauma, emergency and critical care practice.
+During the last decade of the War on Terror (Operations Enduring and Iraqi Freedom), several important medical and surgical innovations created for these conflicts have found their way into everyday civilian trauma, emergency, and critical care practice.
 These range from the creation of new bandages, devices, and transfusion protocols to control life-threatening hemorrhage, to new operative and surgical care models which improve a trauma victim’s chance of survival.
-The University of Michigan not only uses these innovations today, but it has and continues to play a significant role in both developing these and other technologies that will be used to save lives on the battlefield and at home.
+The University of Michigan not only uses these innovations today, but continues to play a significant role in developing these and other technologies that will be used to save lives on the battlefield and at home.

-Two critical differences and challenges face the wounded warrior on the battlefield compared to the injured civilian at home.
-The first is the severity and type of injury incurred, and the second is the fact that there is no “Golden Hour” on the battlefield.
-The different injury patterns experienced on the battlefield include injuries produced by high velocity munitions and explosions.
-The result of which includes multiple amputations and traumatic brain injuries that are not commonly experienced at home.
+Two critical differences and challenges face the wounded warrior in battle compared to the injured civilian at home.
+The first is the severity and type of injury incurred.
+Injuries produced by high velocity munitions and explosions can result in multiple amputations and traumatic brain injuries that are not commonly experienced off the battlefield.

 While advances in combat casualty care and training have helped significantly reduce current battlefield mortality and morbidity, many opportunities remain.
 The challenge is the inability to predict with certainty, the landscape of future conflicts, which could range from moving from the desert and mountainous environments of Iraq and Afghanistan to the tropics of South America or Asia, or advancing small tactical operations at a growing number of locations to conducting combat operations in mega-cities.
 This unpredictability will require a new generation of adaptive tools and devices that can be deployed in the battlefield, which is why MCIRCC developed its Combat Casualty Care Program.